 - The Harvard-Macy programs

 - Scholar in Residence Program at the Association of Academic Health Centers

-> - Awardees will be required to attend a combined AΩA Fellows orientation meeting and the AΩA Leadership course The Science and Practice of Leading Yourself, which will be held at the AΩA national office in Menlo Park, California on July 8-11, 2015.
-A welcome dinner will be held on July 7, 2015.
+- Awardees will be required to attend a combined AΩA Fellows orientation meeting and the AΩA Leadership course The Science and Practice of Leading Yourself, which will be held at the AΩA national office in Menlo Park, California in early July 2016 (dates to come).
 Lodging and some meals will be covered by the national office.

-> - All awardees will have required readings in Leadership and will participate in a bimonthly or more frequent teleconferences that will be facilitated by a senior leader and will focus on topics related to challenges in leadership or project-related concerns.
+- All awardees will have required readings in Leadership and will participate in a bimonthly or more frequent teleconferences that will be facilitated by a senior leader and will focus on topics related to challenges in leadership or project-related concerns.
 During the award year, the awardees will be encouraged to create a community of practice with each other, as a vehicle to encourage peer-to-peer mentoring and sharing of experiences.

 Application must be in the form of a PDF (12-point type, 1-inch margins), sent by e-mail to the closest chapter councilor or association chair, and must include: